Chad Williams (wide receiver): New Orleans Breakers

-On February 23, 2022, Williams was selected by the New Orleans Breakers in the 2022 USFL Draft.
+On February 23, 2022, Williams was selected by the New Orleans Breakers of the United States Football League (USFL) in the 2022 USFL draft.
 Williams won Week 1 Special Teams Player of the Week after a performance in which he blocked a punt vs the Philadelphia Stars.
 He was released on April 28, 2022.

 Arlington Renegades

 Williams was assigned to the Arlington Renegades of the XFL on January 6, 2023.